 Read the Ingredient List

-Do you recognize all the words in the ingredient list?
+Do you recognize all the words on the nutrition label?
 If not, or if the list takes up more than half the package, find another option.
 Products made of natural, whole foods are more nutritious.
-Look for ingredients like rolled oats, nuts and dried fruits.
+Look for ingredients like rolled oats, nuts, and dried fruits.

 Pay Attention to Calories

-Energy bars are tasty, easy-to-find and portable, but they are also calorie-dense; choose one that exceeds 200 calories before you hit the gym and you may wind up consuming more calories than you burn.
+Energy bars are tasty, easy-to-find, and portable, but they’re also calorie-dense; choose one that exceeds 200 calories before you hit the gym and you may wind up consuming more calories than you burn.

-Some manufacturers include hydrogenated or partially hydrogenated oils in their bars.
-This means that the oils, such as coconut, palm and corn, have been heated at high temperatures to give them a solid consistency.
-That’s good for maintaining shelf life, but these types of fats can cause health concerns like weight gain, high blood pressure, clogged arteries and more.
+Some manufacturers include hydrogenated oils in their bars.
+This means that the oils, such as coconut, palm, and corn, have been heated at high temperatures to give them a solid consistency.
+That’s good for maintaining shelf life, but these types of fats can cause health concerns like weight gain, high blood pressure, clogged arteries, and more.

 Don’t Overdose on Vitamins